ebuyakin/maichat/src/tutorial/tutorial-content.md

 - **OpenAI:** No free tier; pay per token (roughly $2-20 per 1M tokens depending on model.
 1M tokens corresponds to 1200-1500 typical chat messages)
 - **Anthropic:** Some credits for new users; similar pricing to OpenAI
 - **Google (Gemini):** Generous free tier (15 requests/min, 1M tokens/day for Gemini 1.5 Flash)
+- **xAI:** Pay-as-you-go pricing; check console.x.ai for current rates
 - **Typical usage:** Light use might cost $5-20/month; heavy use $50-100+/month

 Check each provider's website for current pricing and free tier details.

-MaiChat supports three major AI providers.
+MaiChat supports four major AI providers.
 You need at least one API key to use the app.

 **Opening API Keys settings:**
 - Press `Ctrl+K` from any mode